UdarGIT829/Everyday_ANN/README.md

 ```

 ## Usage
-See `main.py` for inspiration for function usage
+See `main.py` for inspiration for usage as a library

 Generally, aim to use a csv file as an input for the training data and for predictions, although a JSON string or dictionary with the correct column headers will suffice.

+### Server Usage

-## Planned Features
+## Roadmap

-As a library the code is in a functional state, but more can be done compatibility wise to enable the following features:
-- FastAPI server setup
+✔️ = Complete | 🔄 = In Progress | 📝 = Planning

+Library Functionality:
-- Basic WebUI for API server
+- ✔️ Support for JSON
-- Electron App/ C# GUI Wrapper
-- Stream output for Optuna trials
+- ✔️ Support for CSV
-- CI/CD using GitHub Actions and Docker
+- ✔️ CI/CD using GitHub Actions and Docker
-- Screenshots
+- 🔄 Screenshots
-- Support for SQL and MongoDB
+- 📝 Support for SQL and MongoDB
-- Support for online dataset loaders like Kaggle and HuggingFace
+- 📝 Support for online dataset loaders like Kaggle and HuggingFace

+Server Functionality:
+- ✔️ FastAPI server setup
+- 📝 Basic WebUI for API server
+- 📝 Electron App/ C# GUI Wrapper
+- 📝 Stream output for Optuna trials
+- 🔄 Screenshots

 ## References
 The sample dataset is from Kaggle at `https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset`